mahnaz007/ImagePreprocessing/docs/usage.md

 ```

 #### Every usage
 This step needs to be completed every time a new session or terminal is started before the pipeline or its processes are used.

 ##### Step 1: Set Up Proxy Identification

-Before running Nextflow and executing any process separately, such as Pydeface, dcm2bids, or MRIQC, ensure that you have set the proxy variables that allow Singularity and Git to access the internet through your proxy.
+Before running Nextflow and executing Pydeface, fMRIPrep, and MRIQC processes separately, ensure that you have set the proxy variables that allow Singularity and Git to access the internet through your proxy.
 Typically, the required commands look like this:

 ```bash
 nic